-Suppose you have a social media account, podcast, or any other kind of media.
+Suppose you have a social media account, podcast, or other media.
 In that case, you know that you don’t have to beg your customers to buy your product or service.

 An email is a widespread tool for selling.
 The top 12 most downloaded emails by Google contained calls to action.
-Email is a potent tool to sell because it allows you to write a defined and pre-written email.
-While other kinds of email campaigns work, they don’t achieve the same results.
+Email is a potent selling tool because it allows you to write a defined and pre-written email.
+While other email campaigns work, they don’t achieve the same results.

 The best marketing emails we have found also contain a compelling call to action.
-This is why calls to action are essential in SEO and content marketing and why you need to create your own.
+This is why calls to action are essential in SEO and content marketing; you need to create your own.

 Defining Your Call To Action

 Creating a call to action is a stressful process.
-If you don’t include this crucial part of your copywriting, your campaign will be doomed from the start.
-To make your copywriting effective, you need to answer the following questions first.
+If you don’t include this crucial part of your copywriting, your campaign will be doomed.
+To make your copywriting effective, you must first answer the following questions.